luca-commits/3DV-sdfdepth/README.md

 This code repository contains source code developed for the purposes of the project that was an integral part of the 2023 3D Vision course at ETH.

+The steps outlined for running the code all assume execution on the ETH Euler cluster.

 ### Generating normal maps

 Generating normal maps relies on the omnidata model.